 You may be able to get government help to buy your first home if you’re a KiwiSaver member, a Kāinga Ora tenant and wish to buy the house that you live in, or are Māori and want to live on your ancestral land.

-First Home Grant - If you're a first-time home buyer, or a previous home owner and you've been making regular KiwiSaver contributions for three-five years, you may be eligible for a First Home Grant of up to $10,000.
+First Home Grant - If you're a first-time home buyer, or a previous home owner and you've been making regular KiwiSaver contributions for three-five years, you may be eligible for a First Home Grant of $5000 or $10,000 for couples.

-KiwiSaver first home withdrawal - You can apply to withdraw your KiwiSaver savings to put towards buying your first home if you‘ve belonged to your KiwiSaver scheme for at least three years.
+KiwiSaver first home withdrawal - You can apply to withdraw money from your KiwiSaver to put towards buying your first home if you‘ve belonged to your KiwiSaver scheme for at least three years.
 You can withdraw your savings except for $1000 which must be left in your KiwiSaver account.

-First home loan - With a First Home Loan (previously Welcome Home loan), you might be able to get a home loan if you only have a 5% deposit.
+First home loan - With a First Home Loan (previously Welcome Home loan), you might be able to get a home loan with only a 5% deposit.
 How much you can borrow depends on where you live in New Zealand and what you can afford.

 Maori - You can borrow money to build, buy or relocate a home on your ancestral land.